fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

 **WARNING** create-react-app automatically makes the project a git repository unless the application is created within an already existing repository.
 Most likely you **do not want** the project becoming a repository, so run the command _rm -rf .git_ in the root of the project.
+You might have to use the command _npm start_ after that to run the server file again.

 <h4>1.2: course information, step2</h4>